 Dr. Léo Martire

-Dr. Léo Martire is a JPL Research Technologist in the Ionospheric and Atmospheric Remote Sensing Group, and the Deputy Director for the International GNSS Service’s Central Bureau since July 2022.
-They received their PhD degree with honours in Astrophysics, Space Science, and Planetary Science from the Institut Supérieur de l'Aéronautique et de l'Espace in 2020.
-They then joined JPL as a Postdoctoral Scholar, from February 2021 to July 2022.
+Dr. Léo Martire is a JPL Research Technologist in the Ionospheric and Atmospheric Remote Sensing Group, and the Deputy Director for the International GNSS Service (IGS)’s Central Bureau since July 2022.
+They first joined JPL in 2021 as a Postdoctoral Scholar, after receiving their PhD degree with honours (in Astrophysics, Space Science, and Planetary Science) from the Institut Supérieur de l'Aéronautique et de l'Espace in 2020.

 Education: